CoSslatt/CurrencyExchange/README.md

 ---

-#### Currency exchange from only from PLN to other, the data is loading from an api
+#### Currency exchange only from PLN to other, the data is loading from an api

 ---